DON’T WORSHIP IN VAIN

-Beloved, it is vain to seek to worship God from an unregenerated spirit or heart.
-It is a vain worship to offer God your money or any physical or material offering without you first offering God a throne in your soul.
+Friend, it is vain to seek to worship God from an unregenerate spirit or heart.
+It is a vain worship to offer God your money or any physical or material offering without you first offering God a throne in your heart.

 Stop paying a mere lip service to God without a willing mind to obey God.
 God wants you to draw near to Him and worship Him not just with your mouth, but with your heart.

 Prayer: My Dear Holy Spirit, teach and help me to begin to worship God in spirit and truth, from a regenerate heart and according to God’s revelation in the person of Jesus Christ, in Jesus’ name.
 Amen.